petershin/liferay-learn/docs/dxp-cloud/latest/en/manage-and-optimize/auto-scaling.md

 ## Managing Auto-scaling

-Follow these steps to enable or disable auto-scaling in the DXP Cloud Console:
+Follow these steps to enable or disable auto-scaling in the Liferay Cloud Console:

 1. Navigate to the production environment.
 1. Navigate to *Services* &rarr; *Liferay* &rarr; *Scale*.
 1. If auto-scaling is disabled, click *Enable Auto Scaling* to enable it.
 If auto-scaling is already enabled, click *Disable Auto Scaling* to disable it.

-With auto-scaling enabled, DXP Cloud monitors your service and scales it automatically according to predefined thresholds.
+With auto-scaling enabled, Liferay Cloud monitors your service and scales it automatically according to predefined thresholds.

 ![Figure 1: Enable or disable auto-scaling from your service's Scale tab.](./auto-scaling/images/01.png)